Max1Truc/Epsilon-PyDev-IDE/README.md

-# Simple Numworks Firmware Web Installer
+# Epsilon PyDev IDE

-Just a simple website to install some custom firmware on your NumWorks.
+Just a simple website to modify Python programs of your NumWorks right from the browser.

-It is a bit messy, but intended to be understandable to people who want to create a new firmware, like me ;-).

 ## Building

-First, you'll have to clone this repository: `git clone https://github.com/Max1Truc/Simple-Numworks-Firmware-Installer numworks-installer".
+First, you'll have to clone this repository: `git clone https://github.com/Max1Truc/Epsilon-PyDev-IDE pydev-ide".

-Then, go in it with `cd numworks-installer`.
+Then, go in it with `cd pydev-ide`.

 Finally, run `npm install` and `npm start`.